iturdikulov/notes/freelancer.md

 ---
-title: Freelancer
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Freelancer

 > Freelance (sometimes spelled free-lance or free lance), freelancer, or
 > freelance worker, are terms commonly used for a person who is self-employed